Stroke

 Take Action: If any of these symptoms occur, call 111 immediately.

-Surgeons are on target to perform over 200 clot retrievals this year alone at Auckland City Hospital, allowing patients to live independently and saving the lives of real New Zealanders.
-Professor Barber’s research is funded by the Neurological Foundation and in 2018 we committed to continue funding this research for at least the next five years.
+Surgeons are on target to perform more than 200 clot retrievals this year alone at Auckland City Hospital, allowing patients to live independently and saving the lives of real New Zealanders.
+Professor Barber’s research is funded by the Neurological Foundation, and in 2018, we committed to continue funding this research for at least the next five years.
 Your donations help us to continue this vital role, bridging the gap between research and clinical practice.
 Please give generously.

 Stroke Foundation New Zealand — stroke.org.nz